 Next up the following morning was Casa Battlo, another Gaudi masterpiece.
 Its design represents the Sant Jordi story, with the roof as the dragon’s back and the balconies, in the form of carnival masks, as skulls of the dragon’s victims.
 Its colourful tiles arranged in mosaic patterns with a dark fairy-tale vibe is not to be missed.
 If you want to do some shopping while in Barcelona peruse Rambla La Catalunya on the way to Casa Battlo before circling back along the Passeig de Gracia.

 The seaside beckoned, if only for a brief call.
-It wasn’t quite warm enough to bask on the beach, but we walked along Moll de Fusta where you can spot old sailing boats, super yachts and the giant Monument a Colom – a 60m monument of Christopher Columbus which was put up for the universal exposition of 1888 in homage to the famous explorer.
+It wasn’t quite warm enough to bask on the beach, we went to a store to buy the best waterproof walking shoes as we had a long way, we walked along Moll de Fusta where you can spot old sailing boats, super yachts and the giant Monument a Colom – a 60m monument of Christopher Columbus which was put up for the universal exposition of 1888 in homage to the famous explorer.

 We rose early on our final day and headed out to Gaudi’s Park Güell.
 We arrived to find there weren’t any tickets available for another six hours!
 Make sure you also book these online a few days before.
 You can see most of the park from wandering along the outer paths (no ticket required), but if you want to get a closer glimpse of the mosaic work on the main terrace, book in advance.
 Access the park from Vallarca metro stop where you can ride outdoor escalators up to stunning panoramic views of the city before walking down through the park.
 Head back into the city from Lesseps metro stop.